saigerutherford/nm_demographics/README.md

 # nm_demographics

-Analysis scripts and figures for our paper measuring racial bias in normative models of brain structure.
+Analysis scripts and figures for our paper (link to be added post peer review) measuring racial bias in normative models of brain structure.

 ### To which reference class do you belong? <br> Measuring racial fairness of reference classes with normative modeling.